bentaysum/1D_model_rebuild/README.md

 latitude, longitude].
 Ready for use as a source of species in photochemistry.F.
 Values validated by comparison with webtool.

+Included in photochemistry.F, with a number density calculated via molar weight of 100.

 ## 03/07/2020

 Studies with o2 may be difficult to accurately perform; o2 lifetime ~ 30 years, so instant